I know what you’re thinking. The best apple crisp, really?

 - Peel apples, quarter, remove cores, and use a paring knife to thinly slice lengthwise (see photo).

 - Add to a large mixing bowl and top with remaining filling ingredients.
 Toss to combine.
-Add to a 9x13 (or similar size) baking dish.
+Add to a 9×13-inch (or similar size) baking dish (adjust pan size if altering number of servings).

 - Let rest at least 30 minutes before serving.
 This is delicious with coconut whipped cream or vanilla bean coconut ice cream.

 - Best when fresh, though leftovers keep covered in the refrigerator up to 3 days, or in the freezer up to 1 month.
-Reheat in the microwave, or in a 350 degree F oven until warmed through.
+Reheat in the microwave or in a 350-degree F (176 C) oven until warmed through.

 *Recipe adapted from Food 52.